-What causes a lateral pelvic tilt?
+What causes a lateral pelvic tilt and how do you fix it?

 The simple answer is that a lateral pelvic tilt is caused by an underlying neuromuscular pattern that leads to tight muscles on one or both sides of the pelvis.
 These tight muscles hold the pelvis in a tilted position.